mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 ### Can Hops use other machines?

 No, at this time Hops functions using the local machine.
-Files can be stored at any location available to Windows.
+Files can be stored at any location available to the operating system.

 ### Can you nest hops functions within other functions?